thompsonel11/Project_1/README.md

 # Pour Decisions
 Pour Decisions is a an app that was made for the cocktail aficionado.
-With bars being closed for the better part of the past year, we figured an application that could recommend cocktails based of one's liquor preference, mood, or a random recommendation, is just what was needed.
+With bars being closed for the better part of the past year, we figured an application that could recommend cocktails based off one's liquor preference, mood, or a random recommendation, is just what was needed.

  You can view the live application at https://thompsonel11.github.io/Project_1/